-General overview of tools, guides, and software developed by the Building Technology and Urban Systems Department at LBNL.
+General overview of tools, guides, and software developed by the Building Technology and Urban Systems Division at LBNL.

 Building Controls Virtual Test Bed (BCVTB): A software environment that allows expert users to rapidly couple different simulation programs via middleware for co-simulation, and to couple simulation programs with real time data from testbeds or operating buildings.

 EnergyIQ: A tool for Low-cost energy and carbon benchmarking and savings opportunity assessment that bridges whole-building benchmarks with investment-grade audits.

 EnergyPlus: A new-generation building energy simulation program based on DOE-2 and BLAST, with numerous added capabilities.

 GenOpt®: An optimization program for the minimization of a cost function that is evaluated by an external simulation program, such as EnergyPlus, TRNSYS, SPARK, IDA-ICE, or DOE-2.
 It has been developed for optimization problems where the cost function is computationally expensive and its derivatives are not available or may not even exist.

 Labs21: A benchmarking database tool that allows laboratory owners to compare the performance of their laboratory facilities to similar facilities and thereby help identify potential energy cost savings opportunities.

 Modelica "Buildings" library: A free, open-source library for modeling of building energy and control systems using the equation-based, object-oriented Modelica language.
 The library enables rapid prototyping of new building systems, development and performance assessment of control algorithms, and analysis of the operation of existing buildings.